hazzery/java-crash-evaluation-navigation-analysis/README.md

 - Launch IntelliJ and choose `Open` from the start up window.
 - Select the project and click open
 - At this point in the bottom right notifications you may be prompted to 'load gradle scripts', If so, click load
 - When importing the project from source the New Zealand crash data needs to be included, as it is not provided in the remote repository.
-The crash data can be found at the [Seng202 Learn page](https://learn.canterbury.ac.nz/course/view.php?id=18812&section=4), under the link named "Simple crash data full".
+The data can be downloaded from [Waka Kotahi Open Data](https://opendata-nzta.opendata.arcgis.com/datasets/NZTA::crash-analysis-system-cas-data-1/about), make sure to download CSV format.
 This CSV file then needs to be included at: src/main/resources/crash_data.csv.

 **Notes:**
 - *If you run into dependency issues when running the app or the Gradle pop up doesn't appear then open the Gradle sidebar and click the Refresh icon.*